GemCityTECH/ddl-dockerfiles/README.md

 # DDL Dockerfiles

-This repository is for support of a talk at the Dayton Dynamic Languages group about writing Dockerfiles to optimize for speed and size.
+This repository is for support of a talk at Momentum DevCon 2024 about writing Dockerfiles to optimize for velocity.

 ## Prerequisites